On this page

 What you need to know about claims and waiting periods

-Most IP policies have a waiting period before you receive a payment and these are usually 30, 60 or 90 days.
-The shorter the waiting period, the higher the premium you need to pay.
+Most IP policies have a waiting period before you receive a payment, usually 30, 60 or 90 days.
+The shorter the waiting period, the higher the premium you pay.

-According to APRA’s most recent statistics, however, in the 12 months to 30 June 2020 group super IP policies had a 96% acceptance rate.
-Only 5% of IP claims were declined across the whole industry, with the main reason being the IP insurance contract’s definition was not met when the claim was made.
+According to APRA’s most recent statistics, however, in the 12 months to 30 June 2023 group super IP policies had a 97% acceptance rate.
+Only 3% of group super IP claims were declined across the whole industry, with around 80% of the 19,049 claims finalised within two months.

 How much IP cover do I need?